RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ### Pavian

 [Pavian](https://github.com/fbreitwieser/pavian) is an R based program that is useful to produce Sankey plots and much more.
-It can be run on your local machine if you have R [installed](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/installr.html).
-You may need to install `r-base-dev`.
-To set up Pavian in R on your local machine, open an R terminal and enter the following.
+It can be run on your local machine if you have R [installed](https://a-little-book-of-r-for-bioinformatics.readthedocs.io/en/latest/src/installr.html) or can be run online at https://fbreitwieser.shinyapps.io/pavian/.
+Upload your kraken2 reports to interact with them.

+You may need to install `r-base-dev` To set up Pavian in R on your local machine, open an R terminal and enter the following.

 ```
 sudo R